Curt Swan

 Although Swan was not originally a science fiction fan, his favorite stories to draw were set in the Bottle City of Kandor and his favorite villain was Brainiac.
 In 1986, he wrote, "It was always like vacation time for me to get a script with Mxyzptlk."
 Swan was most proud of his work on "The Origin of Superman!" in The Amazing World of Superman (1973).

-In 1980, Swan appeared in The Making of Superman: The Movie, a television documentary hosted by Christopher Reeve.
+In 1980, Curt Swan appeared in The Making of Superman: The Movie, a television documentary hosted by Christopher Reeve.
 Curt is seen sketching images of Clark Kent and Superman in the DC Comics office.

 Swan penciled and inked himself for "I Flew With Superman!" in Superman Annual #9 (1983).
 The story was written by Cary Bates.
 In 1984, Curt Swan was presented with a Comic-Con International Inkpot Award.